 Most people don’t really think about it until they comes across a bad one and a bad trigger can completely ruin a gun’s feel.

 At the same time, a spectacular trigger will be mentioned on occasion but beyond that it’s only thought of as a comparison for other guns.

 In my opinion, volumes and volumes could be written on the trigger alone…and they will be.
-For right now, I’m going to talk about the two most important things about triggers:
+For right now, I’m going to talk about the three most important things about triggers:

 - Trigger discipline

 - Trigger Pull

 One of those is about the safety of yourself and others.
 The other two are about skill.
 Let’s get safety out of the way first.

 Good trigger discipline can eliminate a large portion of those “I accidentally shot myself in the leg” stories you read about.

 It all boils down to one thing…keeping your finger off that little curved thingy until your ready to put a hole in something.

 This needs to be something beyond a conscious effort.
 This needs to be practiced and driven home until it becomes a natural reflex no matter what gun you pick up, even if it’s one of those arcade games.